Healthcare shortage area: Primary Care HPSAs

 As of September 8, 2016 there are 6,450 Primary Care HPSAs.
 The percent of need met is computed by dividing the number of physicians available to serve the population of the area, group, or facility by the number of physicians that would be necessary to eliminate the primary care HPSA (based on a ratio of 3,500 to 1 (3,000 to 1 where high needs are indicated)).
 The number of additional primary care physicians needed to achieve a population-to-primary care physician ratio of 3,500 to 1 (3,000 to 1 where high needs are indicated) in all designated primary care HPSAs, resulting in their removal from designation.
 Applying this formula, it would take approximately 8,200 additional primary care physicians to eliminate the current primary care HPSA designations.
-While the 1:3,500 ratio has been a long-standing ratio used to identify high need areas, it is important to note that there is no generally accepted ratio of physician to population ratio.
+While the 1:3,500 ratio has been a long-standing ratio used to identify high need areas, there is no generally accepted ratio of physician to population ratio.
 Furthermore, primary care needs of an individual community will vary by a number of factors such as the age of the community's population.
 Additionally, the formula used to designate primary care HPSAs does not take into account the availability of additional primary care services provided by Nurse Practitioners and Physician Assistants in an area.
 Other sources describing primary care supply use other ratios; for example, a ratio of 1 physician to 2,000 population.
 To meet this ratio, approximately 16,000 more primary care physicians would need to be added to the current supply in HPSAs.The formula used to designate primary care HPSAs does not take into account the availability of additional primary care services provided by nurse practitioners and Dental HPSA Assistants in an area.

 Conceringly, despite the longevity of these designations, there is little evidence of any impact on physician density.